Scottish Brewers Make Their Move

 This continues our series on beer in the British Mandate of Palestine.
 It began with this post, a correspondent’s tour of Palestine Brewery Ltd. in 1944.

-Below I document more examples of British beer available in 1930s Mandate Palestine.
+Below, I document further examples of British beer available in 1930s Mandate Palestine.

-The Australian press in 1940, reporting on doings of the A.I.F., tells us McEwan’s “brown ale” was enjoyed by the troops, in 14-oz. glasses.
+The Australian press in 1940, reporting on doings of the A.I.F., mentioned that McEwan’s “brown ale” was enjoyed by the troops in 14-oz. glasses.

-It also states “well-known” English brands were available, of which we saw examples earlier.
+It stated also that “well-known” English brands of beer were available, of which we saw examples earlier.

-Australian camps in Palestine were permitted wet canteens unlike in Australia.
-Initially they drank English beer, but preferred lager, by then generalized in Australia.
+Australian camps in Palestine were allowed wet canteens, unlike in Australia.
+Initially, English beer was supplied, but the men preferred lager, by then generalized in Australia.

-This was addressed partly by importing Australian beer and partly by engaging Palestine Brewery in Rishon LeZion to brew lager for A.I.F. canteens.
+It was addressed partly by importing Australian beer, and partly by engaging Palestine Brewery in Rishon LeZion to brew lager for A.I.F. canteens.
 I will revisit this in Part IX.

-In 1930 McEwan’s is advertised along with Younger’s ale, “in draught”, by the International Restaurant.
-McEwan and William Younger merged that year, in part to market jointly their beer in places such as Palestine.
+In 1930 McEwan’s is advertised along with Younger’s ale “in draught” by the International Restaurant.
+McEwan and William Younger merged that year, in part to market jointly their beer in places like Palestine.

-Certainly, McEwan’s took good interest in the Palestine market even before the merger.
-The social page in January 1930 (Palestine Post, as the other news references herein except the first) noted that a Mr. Whitle and wife “representing McEwan’s beer, England” were staying at the Windsor Hotel in Haifa with other named dignitaries.
+Certainly McEwan’s took good interest in the Palestine market even before the merger.
+The social page in January 1930 (Palestine Post, as all news references herein except the first) noted that a Mr. Whitle and wife, “representing McEwan’s beer, England”, were staying at the Windsor Hotel in Haifa with other named dignitaries.

 The occasion was a Dance at the Menorah Club.
 A battalion of the Black Watch, Royal Highland Regiment, took the palm.

-In 1935, the German Restaurant in Jerusalem, run by F. Nothbaum connected to the German Templers, vaunted its Munich lager (Hacker, Lowenbrau), Younger’s ale, Guinness stout, and milk stout.
+In 1935 the German Restaurant in Jerusalem, run by F. Nothbaum and connected to the German Templers, vaunted Hacker and Lowenbrau (Munich lagers), Younger’s ale, Guinness stout, and milk stout.

-In this case, the Younger’s was probably from George Younger, who we dealt with in an earlier Part, as this brewery was noted for its milk stout and this product was regularly advertised by George Younger then, for example here, in 1937.
-But possibly the Younger’s mentioned was of McEwan-Younger’s.
+The Younger’s was probably from George Younger, whom we dealt with in an earlier Part, as the brewery was noted for its milk stout.
+The product was regularly advertised by George Younger then, for example here, in 1937.
+But possibly the Younger’s advertised McEwan-Younger’s.

-The extract below is from a Wine-Card of the Hotel Fast in Jerusalem, in 1938.
-Hotel Fast was a longstanding hotel in the city founded in the latter 1800s, just outside the Jaffa Gate.
-It was owned by the Fast family with an interruption in ownership after WW I. In 1929 the family recovered ownership.
+The extract below is from a Wine-Card of the Hotel Fast in Jerusalem in 1938.
+Hotel Fast was a longstanding hostelry in the city founded in the latter 1800s, just outside the Jaffa Gate.
+It was owned by the Fast family.
+Following an interruption of ownership after WW I, in 1929 the family recovered ownership.

 Czech Pilsner Urquell was on the wine list, the most expensive item.
-I stated earlier it was likely available in Mandate Palestine.
-The other beers are Tennent’s, Whitbread’s Double Brown Ale, stout (perhaps Guinness), a Munich beer, brand not specified, and Palestine Brewery Ltd.’s Eagle (aka Nesher), a lager.
+I had stated earlier it was likely available in Mandate Palestine.
+The other beers on the list: Tennent’s, Whitbread’s Double Brown Ale, stout (perhaps Guinness), a Munich beer, brand not specified, and Palestine Brewery Ltd.’s Eagle (aka Nesher), a lager.

 The full wine list may be perused at the New York Public Library’s menu archive, here.
 It is interesting on numerous accounts, for example the local wines from Rishon LeZion.